mraggi/discreture/README.md

 ## Benchmarks

 The following benchmarks where done on a i7-5820K CPU @ 3.30GHz, using Manjaro Linux with gcc 7.2.1.
-All tests were done using boost::container::static_vector (*i.e.* no heap memory).

 The important columns are Speed and Speed (w/o _fast).
 Higher is better.
 They mean "how many (combinations/permutations/etc) were generated in one second".
 Tests were done with e.g. `combinations_fast` and `combinations` respectively.
 Times are only reported for _fast version.